gitit36/between-the-lines/README.md

 > 79% of respondents are concerned about how companies are using their personal data (Pew Research)

+## Solution
+1. Help the user understand how a privacy policy compares in terms of major companies privacy policies' using a sentence transformers ML model
+2. Summarize privacy policies in a way that is user friendly and readable using ML summarization models
+3. Identify common topics across data policies through LDA topic modeling

+## Target Customer
+**Internet Users**
+Primary age group 15-40 due to frequency of internet usage that poses privacy vulnerabilities

 In a nutshell, a user can type in the url/name of the website in order to analyse the privacy policies.